Lodhikheda

-Lodhikheda is a town and a nagar parishad in Chhindwara district in the Indian state of Madhya Pradesh.
+Lodhikheda is a town and a nagar parishad in Pandhurna district in the Indian state of Madhya Pradesh.
 It is famous for its oranges.
 More than 90 per cent of farmers produce oranges.
 Cotton is grown in large quantities in the local area.

 Geography

 Lodhikheda is located at 21.58°N 78.83°E. It has an average elevation of 410 metres (1345 feet).